If Ever I See You Again (film): Plot

 Bob Morrison is a successful composer of TV commercial jingles who has become rich from his work, allowing him to make a good life in New York City for himself and his two young children.
-However, Bob is frustrated with having to conform his music to the ideas of executives such as Lawrence who are often eccentric or rude.
+However, Bob is frustrated with having to conform his music to the ideas of executives such as Lawrence, who are often eccentric or rude.
 Bob secretly envies his old friend David, who has lived in relative poverty for years while pursuing a career as a classical pianist.
 David's sacrifices are now starting to pay off with a concert at Carnegie Hall, and he is also happily married, while Bob has been a widower for some years (the death of his wife is strongly implied, although not shown or stated directly).
-Bob never got over his college girlfriend, Jennifer Corly, who slept with him briefly in college and then, saying she wasn't ready for a serious commitment, broke up with him and dated another man.
+Bob never got over his college girlfriend, Jennifer Corly, with whom he had a brief relationship in college.
+She then broke up with him, claiming she wasn't ready for a serious commitment, and dated another man.

-Bob and his assistant Mario travel to Los Angeles for one day to meet two movie producers for whom Bob hopes to score a film.
-While there, Bob learns that Jennifer is living in Malibu, calls her and visits her at home shortly before he has to leave.
-Jennifer has become a painter, is still beautiful and unmarried, and seems attracted to Bob, even kissing him goodbye at the airport.
+Bob and his assistant Mario travel to L.A. for one day to meet two movie producers for whom Bob hopes to score a film.
+While there, Bob learns that Jennifer is living in Malibu, calls her, and visits her at home shortly before he has to leave.
+Jennifer has become a painter, remains beautiful and unmarried, and appears to be attracted to Bob, even kissing him goodbye at the airport.
 Bob falls in love with her all over again.